janpisl/infrakit/README.md

 # infrakit
 Infrakit Test 2

 1. compile
 javac Volume.java
+&nbsp;

-2. run with the input file as parameter java Volume test.in
+2. run with the input file as parameter
+java Volume test.in